daos-stack/daos/docs/overview/architecture.md

 target has its private storage, its own pool of service threads, and its dedicated network context that can be directly addressed over the fabric independently of the other targets hosted on the same storage node.

-The SCM modules are typically configured in *AppDirect interleaved* mode.
+* The SCM modules are configured in *AppDirect interleaved* mode.
+  They are thus presented to the operating system as a single PMem namespace per socket (in `fsdax` mode).

+!!! note
+    When mounting the PMem devices with the `dax` option, the following warning will be logged in dmesg:
+    `EXT4-fs (pmem0): DAX enabled.
+Warning: EXPERIMENTAL, use at your own risk` This warning can be safely ignored: It is issued because DAX does not yet support the `reflink` filesystem feature, but DAOS does not use this feature.

-They are thus presented to the operating system as a single PMEM namespace per socket (in `fsdax` mode).
-When *N* targets per engine are configured, each target is using *1/N* of the capacity of the `fsdax` SCM capacity of that socket, independently of the other targets.
+* When *N* targets per engine are configured, each target is using *1/N* of the capacity of the `fsdax` SCM capacity of that socket, independently of the other targets.

-Each target is also using a fraction of the NVMe capacity of the NVMe drives that are attached to this socket.
+* Each target is also using a fraction of the NVMe capacity of the NVMe drives that are attached to this socket.
+For example, in an engine with 4 NVMe disks and 16 targets, each target will manage 1/4 of a single NVMe disk.

 A target does not implement any internal data protection mechanism against storage media failure.
 As a result, a target is a single point